 [Read more about ankle joint anatomy]

 The ankle joint is designed for a balance of stability and flexibility.
 Joint stability is provided by the close articulation of the talus with the tibia and fibula and mortise design.

 The talus is trapezoidal in shape, with the greater width anteriorly and narrower posteriorly.
 As the joint moves into plantar flexion, the talus becomes narrower, resulting in a decrease in stability.

 Associated fractures often occur with ankle dislocations.
-The type of ligamentous injury vary with the type of dislocation.
+The type of ligamentous injury varies with the type of dislocation.

 Neurovascular injury is the main concern.
 Vascular compromise may result in avascular necrosis of the talus, tissue necrosis or even gangrene.

-Neural injury may result in neural deficit, mainly sensory.
+The neural injury may result in a neural deficit, mainly sensory.